 Ans.
-LP-1 The following standard has been adopted:
+LP-1 The following standard has been adopted: The two sides of the Laced Post should be made the

-The two sides of the Laced Post should be made the same (for simplicity) and the diagonals should be in a "K" configuration.
-When one looks through the finished Laced Post from the side, the diagonals should form an "K".
+Post from the side, the diagonals should be in a "K" configuration.
+When one looks through the finished Laced Post from the side, the diagonals should form an "X".